VR51/softman/README.md

 sudo ./softman rebuildsystem
 ```
 # History
-This began as a simple update script to keep on the desktop and click to quickly run system software updates.
+This began as a simple system update script to keep on the desktop and click to quickly run system software updates.
 Now it is so much more.

 SoftMan (Software Manager) is part of a library of scripts I wrote and frequently use in Linux projects.
 This library will soon be released on Github for others to make use of in their own Bash projects.